Topaz1618/Topaz1618.github.io/_posts/2021-05-02-JavaScript-web-content-copy-code-en.markdown

 Let's get straight to the point!

-1. Copy the below code to the web developer tool
+Step 1: Copy the below code to the web developer tool Step 2: Run it!
-2. RUN IT!
-3. DONE
+Step 3: Done

 <h2 id="c1"> Code </h2>